MoCA-Technion/moca-technion.github.io/research.md

 ---

 ## <a id="bridge-analytics"></a>Bridge analytics

-MoCA also works on **bridge analytics and computation methods**: data-centric approaches for condition, resilience, and risk analysis.
-Because bridge monitoring data can be sparse and heterogeneous, we prioritize models that are **robust and explainable**, and that can integrate domain structure (physics, constraints, uncertainty).

-> This section is intentionally written to stay general (and low-maintenance).
-Add project pages as you like.
+Data-centric approaches for condition, resilience, and risk analysis with minimal assumptions, robust uncertainty handling, and interpretable results.

 ---

 ## <a id="computation"></a>Computation methods

-We work on:
 - Large-scale optimization and fast inference
 - Equilibrium computation and variational formulations
-- Theory-driven machine learning (structure + constraints)
+- Theory-driven ML (structure + constraints)
-- Distributed / privacy-aware learning (when system-scale centralization breaks)
+- Distributed / privacy-aware learning (when centralization breaks)

----

-## Want more detail?
-Add “project pages” as simple Markdown files (e.g., `projects/pumcm.md`) and link them from this page.